ttepatti/grrcon2026-cluster-fun/README.md

-# grrcon2026-cluster-fun
+# GrrcCON 2026 Cluster Fun

-GrrCON 2026 Car Hacking Village Instrument Cluster Hacking
+This repository contains documentation and guidance related to hacking on instrument clusters - specifically, the instrument clusters that are available to hack on at GrrCON 2026's Car Hacking Village.